Space--time Isogeometric Analysis of cardiac electrophysiology: Introduction

 Various strategies have been developed to address these issues, including modified quadrature rules \cite{Krishnamoorthi2013}, mesh adaptivity \cite{Bendahmane2010, Franzone2006, Southern2012}, and high-order spectral element discretizations \cite{Cantwell2014}.
 These methods aim to achieve a balance between computational efficiency and solution accuracy.

 To address these challenges, IgA has been effectively applied in cardiac electrophysiology, where the use of smooth functions enhances the accuracy of front speed simulations.
-In recent work \cite{Patelli2017}, an innovative approach utilizing IgA on Non-Uniform Rational B-Spline (NURBS) surfaces has been proposed.
+In \cite{Patelli2017}, an innovative approach that uses IgA on Non-Uniform Rational B-Spline (NURBS) surfaces has been proposed.
 The authors show that high-degree basis functions allow for precise front propagation with a reduced number of degrees of freedom.
-In a similar vein, always within the IgA framework, in \cite{Pegolotti2019} the Roger–McCulloch ionic model \cite{Rogers1994} is employed to address bidomain equations on surfaces.
-The results show that the use of B-splines effectively promotes the accuracy of the front propagation velocities and action potential shapes, yielding realistic simulations of atrial electrophysiology described with the Courtemanche–Ramirez–Nattel ionic model \cite{Courtemanche1998}.
+In a similar way, in \cite{Pegolotti2019}, the Roger–McCulloch ionic model \cite{Rogers1994} is employed to address bidomain equations on surfaces, showing that the use of regular B-splines effectively promotes the accuracy of the front propagation velocities and action potential shapes.
+In \cite{torre2022efficient}, the authors propose an isogeometric collocation method to solve the monodomain reaction-diffusion equation, while a multipatch isogeometric method for the monodomain model has been proposed in \cite{bucelli2021multipatch}.

-The aim of this work is to propose a stable and efficient space-time method for the monodomain equation coupled with the Rogers–McCulloch ionic model, by adapting the Spline Upwind method proposed in \cite{Loli2023}, originally developed for the heat equation, to make it computationally efficient for simulating electrophysiological wave propagation in cardiac tissue.
-Employing low-rank matrix approximation techniques and efficient preconditioned solvers enables us to tackle challenging problems that would otherwise demand excessive computational resources within the space-time framework.\\ In particular, preconditioners play a crucial role especially in the context of IgA space–time simulations on 3D spatial domains, where the complexity and size of the resulting linear systems can significantly impact on computational performance.
+The aim of this work is to propose a stabilized space-time method for the monodomain equation coupled with the Rogers–McCulloch ionic model, by adapting the Spline Upwind method proposed in \cite{Loli2023}, originally developed for the heat equation, to make it computationally efficient for simulating electrophysiological wave propagation in cardiac tissue.
+The use of low-rank matrix approximation techniques and of efficient preconditioned solvers enable us to tackle challenging problems that would otherwise demand excessive computational resources within the space-time framework.\\ In particular, preconditioners play a crucial role especially in the context of IgA space–time simulations on 3D spatial domains, where the complexity and size of the resulting linear systems can significantly impact on computational performance.
 Indeed, the application of preconditioners accelerates the iterative solver convergence of resulting linear system.
-For this reason, we propose suitable preconditioner, based on the previous construction of \cite{Loli2020} and \cite{Loli2022}.
+For this reason, we propose a suitable preconditioner, based on the previous construction of \cite{Loli2020} and \cite{Loli2022}.